Address1401 St Louis Ave, St. Louis, MO 63106-3920, USA

 Address9841 W Florissant Ave, St. Louis, MO 63136-1429, USA

 If Oprah likes it, it must be good right?
 Sweetie Pie's has the endorsement of Ms. Winfrey and many others who love soul food.
 The restaurant is run by Robbie Montgomery who is famous in her own right as a former backup singer for Ike and Tina Turner.
-Sweetie Pie's menu includess traditional soul food favorites like fried fish, black eyed peas and collard greens.
-The restaurant has been featured on The Food Network, and had its own reality show on Oprah's OWN.
+Sweetie Pie's menu includes traditional soul food favorites like fried fish, black-eyed peas, and collard greens.
+The restaurant has been featured on The Food Network and had its own reality show on Oprah's OWN.
 Sweetie Pie's has two locations in St. Louis: 9841 West Florissant and 3643 Delmar.

 Blueberry Hill is one of the most popular hot spots on the Delmar Loop.
 The restaurant and live music venue has been open for more than 40 years.
 The biggest draw used to be monthly concerts by rock-n-roll legend Chuck Berry in the Duck Room.
 The restaurant is still filled with memorabilia from Berry's many performances.
 Blueberry Hill serves up casual fare like burgers, salads and specialty entrees, in a unique atmosphere filled with nostalgia and memorabilia.
 Blueberry Hill is located at 6504 Delmar in the heart of the Loop.

 Address6726 Chippewa St, St. Louis, MO 63109, USA